-NEP is also progressing development work for the Humber Carbon Capture Pipeline - the proposed infrastructure that would transport CO2 from carbon capture projects in the Humber region to secure offshore storage under the North Sea.
-This infrastructure will enable a connection to carbon capture projects in the Humber, subject to selection by DESNZ through the Track 1 expansion process.
+NEP is also progressing development work for the Humber Carbon Capture Pipeline the proposed infrastructure that would transport CO2 from carbon capture projects in the Humber region to secure offshore storage under the North Sea.
+The infrastructure would enable a connection to carbon capture projects in the Humber selected by DESNZ through the East Coast Cluster expansion process.